 Early labor is typically defined as prolonged if it lasts for longer than 20 hours for a first-time mom; 14 hours for an experienced mom (2).

-As compared to the sluggish pace of early labor, it only takes an average of 48 minutes for a first-time mom to dilate from 5 to 6 cm.
-6 to 7 cm goes even faster — an average of 36 minutes.
-From there on out, most women will dilate about 1 cm every 30 minutes until the cervix is finally 10 cm dilated (3).
-In total, active labor can last about 4.5 hours for a first-time mom and 2.5 hours for a mom who has given birth before.
+As compared to the sluggish pace of early labor, it only takes an average of 48 minutes for a first-time mom to dilate from 5 cm to 6 cm.
+Dilation from 6 cm to 7 cm goes even faster — an average of 36 minutes.
+At 7 cm dilation, it’s not long till birth.
+From there on out, most women will dilate about 1 cm every 30 minutes until the cervix is finally 10 cm dilated.
+In total, active labor when the cervix dilates from 5 cm to 10 cm can last about 4.5 hours for a first-time mom and 2.5 hours for a mom who has given birth before.

 A quick heads-up: If you’re beyond 6 cm dilated and haven’t dilated at all in 4 hours, your doctor might recommend breaking your water or try speeding things up with pitocin.
 Be sure to learn all about these options in your natural childbirth class.

 How Long Does It Take For a Natural Birth: Pushing

 The pushing phase begins when the cervix is 10 cm dilated and ends when your baby is born.
 Pushing can take anywhere from 1-3 hours for a first-time mom.
 For a mom who has given birth before, the pushing phase is usually over within 0-2 hours.